LilyAsFlora/Ririi/README.md

 Rirī makes use of the Latin alphabet, similarly to English.
 Note the postalveolar affricate (t̠ʃ) can show up as both _c_ or _ch_.

 ## Examples

+I know a girl who speaks English well. — _Lage mamī ko volce rī ānon._

+No one contributed more to the understanding of dreams than Freud. — _Jare ētakum jamlu madoli chosam nin Freud._